Mitigating DDoS Attacks

 FIRST is offering training courses on Sunday, 11 June.
-There will be one track with a morning session for Beginners/Introductory level topics including CSIRT Fundamentals, Operations and Incident Coordination.
-The afternoon session will focus on advanced topics.
-The specific course title will be available soon.
+The morning session will be taught by Michael Hausding (SWITCH) and cover Beginners/Introductory level topics including CSIRT Fundamentals, Operations and Incident Coordination.
+The afternoon session will be presented by Krassimir Tzvetanov (Fastly) and is titled Mitigating DDoS Attacks.

 There is no cost to attend – however, registering and not showing, may result in a cancellation of your conference participation.
 So please be sure to review the subject matter and notify us if there is a change in your anticipated attendance.
 Registration is now open.